githubcbrc/FastIBS/README.md

 ## Running on HPC Environments:

-A bash script `create_and_submit_jobs.sh` is provided as an example.
+A bash script `submit_jobs.sh` is provided as an example.
 This script is used to automate the generation and submission of multiple SLURM jobs based on a list of accessions.
 Each job will execute the FastIBS program with a specified window size for a given accession.
 Here's a breakdown of its functionality:

 ### 1. **Input Arguments**:
    - **`accessions_file`**: A text file containing a list of accession identifiers.
 Each accession corresponds to a KMC database and a separate job that will be processed.